 In late 2013, former Army intelligence officer, Church Committee investigator, and professor of constitutional law Christopher Pyle agreed to be an expert witness in the case and filed a report that pointed to “a long and well-documented pattern of military surveillance of anti-war groups like the Plaintiffs who were then subjected to arrest by civilian police in connection with their political, not criminal, activity.”
 Pyle, who blew the whistle on similar politically motivated spying in the 1960s, said the military abolished the U.S. Army Intelligence Command in the early 1970s, “promised Congress it would never do [it] again,” and burned relevant files in order to avoid Freedom of Information Act requests.
 However, not only has military spying continued, but public records obtained by activists last year indicate that the Army continued to spy on and target protesters until at least 2010, long after Towery’s identity was exposed.

 The Panagacos case has received considerable media attention (including the New York Times, here and more recently here, Associated Press, The Nation, Democracy Now, and The Olympian), especially when the Obama Administration’s efforts to dismiss the lawsuit were rejected by the Ninth Circuit in a December 2012 ruling that found allegations of First and Fourth Amendment violations were “plausible,” and ordered the case to proceed to trial.
-Although currently in the discovery stage, U.S. District Court Judge Ronald B. Leighton summarily dismissed the lawsuit in June 2014.
+However, continuing to ignore the overwhelming evidence, U.S. District Court Judge Ronald B. Leighton summarily dismissed the lawsuit in June 2014.
 Panagacos is now on appeal for the second time before the Ninth Circuit.

 The ports of Olympia and Grays Harbor have not accepted a military shipment since PMR protests ended at those locations in 2007.